umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 The answers that we are hoping to get from the community & Umbraco HQ is:

 * Which Rich Text Editor should we use?
+* Are there other use-cases we should accommodate?
+* Any other improvements we should be meassuring?
-* Should the editor store its data as HTML or JSON?
+* Should the editor store its data as HTML, JSON or another format?
 * Which extension points should be available?
 * How do we ensure good data, what can we do to avoid malformed HTML?
 * Any important features we have missed?